Beautify JSON, 3 easy ways

 Beautifying using VS Code or WebStorm

 Typical IDE can format your code with a single shortcut key.
 When you have a JSON file saved on disk (it most likely needs to have a .json extension), you can open it in your IDE.
-In VS Code you can right click and select “Format Document” or use the quick key Shift+Alt+F. When the editor is configured to automatically format documents on save, it’s even easier: just hsave the document again by pressing Ctrl+S.
+In VS Code you can right-click and select “Format Document” or use the quick key Shift+Alt+F. When the editor is configured to automatically format documents on save, it’s even easier: just hsave the document again by pressing Ctrl+S.

 In WebStorm, it works similarly.
 You can open a file from disk, select “Code”, “Reformat Code”, or use the quick key Ctrl+Alt+L.

-beautify using webstorm
+beautify using Webstorm

 Beautifying using JavaScript

 For the code junkies amongst us: it’s also possible to beautify your JSON using a few lines of JavaScript (you can make it a one-liner if you want).
-JavaScript has a two powerful functions to parse and stringify JSON, and the JSON.stringify function allows you to specify indentation:
+JavaScript has two powerful functions to parse and stringify JSON, and the JSON.stringify function allows you to specify indentation:

 function beautify(jsonText, indentation = 2) {